HCA-Healthcare/elixir-mllp/README.md

 The emitted metadata contains the Sender state.

 ## Using TLS
-Support for TLS can be added for MLLP protocol to secure the data transfer between sender and receiver.
-Follow steps below to start receiver and sender using TLS
+Support for TLS can be added for MLLP protocol to secure the data transfer between a sender and receiver.
+Follow steps below to start a receiver and sender using TLS
 #### Create certificates
-First step in TLS configuraiton is to create a TLS certificates, which can be used by server to start the listener.
+The first step in TLS configuration is to create a TLS certificates, which can be used by the server to start the listener.
 To help you with creating self signed certificate, run following script:

 `sh tls/tls.sh`

-This script create following certs:
+This script create the following certs:
 - root ca
 - server certificate signed by root ca
 - client certificate signed by root ca
 ### Start Receiver

 ```
-iex>MLLP.Receiver.start(port: 8154, dispatcher: MLLP.EchoDispatcher, transport_opts: %{tls: [cacertfile: "tls/root-ca/ca_certificate.pem", verify: :verify_peer, certfile: "tls/server/server_certificate.pem", keyfile: "tls/server/private_key.pem"]})
+iex> MLLP.Receiver.start(port: 8154, dispatcher: MLLP.EchoDispatcher, transport_opts: %{tls: [cacertfile: "tls/root-ca/ca_certificate.pem", verify: :verify_peer, certfile: "tls/server/server_certificate.pem", keyfile: "tls/server/private_key.pem"]})
 ```

 ### Start Sender
 ```
-iex>{:ok, s3} = MLLP.Sender.start_link("localhost", 8154, tls: [verify: :verify_peer, cacertfile: "tls/root-ca/ca_certificate.pem"])
+iex> {:ok, s3} = MLLP.Sender.start_link("localhost", 8154, tls: [verify: :verify_peer, cacertfile: "tls/root-ca/ca_certificate.pem"])
 ```

 ### Send a message
 ```
-iex>MLLP.Sender.send_hl7_and_receive_ack(s3, HL7.Examples.wikipedia_sample_hl7() |> HL7.Message.new())
+iex> MLLP.Sender.send_hl7_and_receive_ack(s3, HL7.Examples.wikipedia_sample_hl7() |> HL7.Message.new())
 ```

 ## License